jasonpolites/gcf-recipes/simulator/README.md

     `Error: Module version mismatch`

-    This usually means that the module you are trying to deploy has a dependency that either conflicts with the same dependency in the simulator, but has a different version.
-Or it indicates that the dependencies in the module being deployed were build with a different version of npm.
+    This usually means that the module you are trying to deploy has a dependency that either conflicts with the same dependency in the simulator, but has a different version, or it indicates that the dependencies in the module being deployed was built with a different version of npm.
 In most cases, deleteing `node_modules` from the module being deployed and re-running `npm install` will resolve this.